-Triticum mosaic virus (TriMV) is transmitted by the wheat curl mite and has an unusually long 5’ untranslated region.
-The vectors are currently unknown for the other members of the genus.
+Triticum mosaic virus (TriMV) is transmitted by the wheat curl mite (Aceria tosichella) and has an unusually long 5´-untranslated region.
+Vectors are unknown for the other members of the genus.

 Virions of sugarcane streak mosaic virus (SCSMV) are flexuous filaments 890 nm×15 nm in size.

-The TriMV CP is a single peptide of 293 aa, and its MW is about 32 kDa.
-For SCSMV the viral CP is 281 aa with the MW estimated to be 36 kDa.
-Caladenia virus A (CalVA) has a CP of 285 aa and MW of 31.
+The TriMV CP is a single peptide of 293 aa with a MW of about 32 kDa.
+For SCSMV the viral CP is 281 aa in size with the MW estimated to be 36 kDa.
+Caladenia virus A (CalVA) has a CP of 285 aa and MW of 31 kDa.

-The TriMV genome consists of 10,266 nt.
-The genome encodes a polyprotein of 3122 aa.
-TriMV has an unusually long 5’ untranslated region, but this is not shared by members of the other two species.
+The TriMV genome consists of 10,266 nt (Figure 1.Poacevirus).
+The genome encodes a polyprotein of 3,122 aa.
+TriMV has an unusually long 5´-untranslated region, but this is not shared by members of the other two species.
 The order of coding regions is typical of that of the potyviruses (Figure 2.Potyviridae).
 Most known potyvirus motifs are present in the polyprotein of poaceviruses.
-The aphid transmission motifs present in the HC-Pros (KITC, PTK) and CPs (DAG) of potyviruses are absent in poaceviruses.
-The zinc-finger-like motif H-(X2)-C-(X29)-C-(X2)-C in the tritimovirus wheat streak mosaic virus (WSMV) HC-Pro is essential for transmission by mites.
+The aphid transmission amino acid sequence motifs present in the HC-Pros (KITC, PTK) and CPs (DAG) of potyviruses are absent in poaceviruses.
+The zinc-finger-like motif H-(X2)-C-(X29)-C-(X2)-C in the tritimovirus wheat streak mosaic virus (WSMV) HC-Pro is essential for its transmission by mites.
 A similar motif in the poacevirus CalVA (unknown vector) is present as H-(X2)-H-(X29)-C-(X2)-C (Wylie et al., 2012).
 In TriMV (mite transmitted) and SCSMV (unknown vector), the C-(X2)-C motif exists, but the remainder of the motif is incomplete.
-The P1 rather than the HC-Pro suppresses the host RNA-suppression response in TriMV (Tatineni et al., 2012).
-Members of the genus Poacevirus are phylogenetically closest to those of another mite-transmitted genus, Tritimovirus.
+P1 rather than the HC-Pro suppresses the host RNA-suppression response in TriMV (Tatineni et al., 2012).
+Members of the genus Poacevirus are phylogenetically closer to those of another mite-transmitted genus, Tritimovirus.

-TriMV and SCSMV only infect hosts in the Gramineae, while CalMV infects orchids (Wylie et al., 2012).
+TriMV and SCSMV only infect hosts in the Poaceae, while CalVA infects orchids (Wylie et al., 2012).

 TriMV is transmitted by the wheat curl mite (Aceria tosichella).